willgraham0/signal_processing/README.md

 As you can see, compression by removing the independent vectors with coefficients between -0.1 and 0.1 has produced a poor result on the square wave.
-We can do better for signals such as these - using wavelets!
+We can do better for signals such as these by using better bases.
+These alternative bases are called wavelets!

 ### Wavelets